 All The Light We Cannot See by Anthony Doerr

 It might be a little premature to include All The Light We Cannot See on this list, seeing as it was only released a few years ago, in 2014.
 The entwined stories of a young blind girl in Occupied France and a German boy plucked from an orphanage to join the Nazis as a radio technician captivated the world, and Doerr won the 2015 Pulitzer Prize for Fiction.
-That’s why I included it my list of books to read for this project, and I reviewed it in full here.
 Still, in the age of instant gratification, five years seems an awfully long wait for a film that would be so hotly-anticipated… don’t you think?

 Why hasn’t All The Light We Cannot See been made into a movie yet?

 Who bloody knows?
 The rights were instantly acquired by 20th Century Fox upon release, so all signs looked good.
 Then there was a Netflix announcement last month about a mini-series a la Big Little Lies on HBO.
 But there’s been no news since then – as far as we know, there’s no director, producers, or actors on board.
 So, I guess it’s a case of hurry up and wait!

-An Artist Of The Floating World – Kazuo Ishiguro
+An Artist Of The Floating World by Kazuo Ishiguro

 Here’s another WWII-era novel screaming out for a film adaptation: this time, from Nobel Prize-winning Japanese writer Kazuo Ishiguro.
 His story focuses on a retired Japanese artist, Masuji Ono, who is forced to confront the role he played in the war and its impact on his reputation as he struggles to secure happy marriages for his daughters.
-An Artist Of The Floating World is a little nutty in the timeline (see my full review for more detail on that), but there’s no flashy magical realism or any of the other logistical problems that could gum up the works of producing a film.
+An Artist Of The Floating World is a little nutty in the timeline, but there’s no flashy magical realism or any of the other logistical problems that could gum up the works of producing a film.
 Plus, two of Ishiguro’s other books – The Remains Of The Day and Never Let Me Go – have been adapted by Hollywood, so clearly he doesn’t object to the idea.